-Laundry centers are one of the newest innovations in washer and dryer technology.
+Laundry centers are an efficient, space-saving combination of washer and dryer technology.
 Unlike a stackable washer and dryer, a laundry center combines both appliances in one, placing the controls in between the sections.
 But is a laundry center the right choice for you?
 There are a lot of reasons to consider getting a laundry center for your home, and the experts at Appliances Connection have compiled them here.
 We've also listed a few negative aspects of laundry centers, allowing you to make a fully informed decision.

 Pros of Laundry Centers

 A traditional stacked washer and dryer is a combination of two front-loading appliances: this means that you have to contend with side-swinging or drop-down doors, which can be difficult to operate in small spaces.
 By combining a top-loading washer with a dryer (which is front-loading by design), a laundry center greatly reduces the amount of lifting and bending you must do on laundry day.
 Frigidaire offers both gas and electric laundry centers with corrosion-resistant stainless steel drums and a large variety of wash and dry settings.